Federal Workers Poised To Get 12 Weeks Paid Parental Leave

 Federal workers are on the cusp of getting 12 weeks of paid parental leave, thanks to a landmark proposal making its way through Congress.

-The House is expected on Wednesday to pass the measure, which goes to the Senate likely next week and is expected to become law.
+The House on Wednesday passed the measure, which is slated for a Senate vote next week and is expected to become law.

 "The idea that you could be at home for 12 weeks would be a real game changer, I think, for people — myself included," says Becky Williams, who works as an analyst at the U.S. State Department.